 - Job placement rate for 2016 graduates: 100%

 - Average cumulative GPA for students entering the program in fall 2016: 3.57

 - Average TEAS score for students entering the program in fall 2016: 80.6%

 Opportunities exist for licensed practical nurses with current unencumbered licenses to enter the Associate Degree Nursing Program with advanced standing.
 Interested applicants should contact the nursing director.

 - Applicants must have active certification as a licensed practical nurse.

 - Applicants must meet the general admission requirements of CWC and the nursing program.

 - Applicants are required to take the TEAS prior to March 1 for fall entry in the current admission cycle.
 A minimum adjusted individual total score of 58.7% must be achieved.
-The TEAS may be repeated once during the academic year to improve the score.
+The TEAS may be repeated once (total of two attempts) during the academic year to improve the score.
 Only passing scores achieved within two years of the application deadline in the current admission cycle are considered.

 - Applicants who achieve the required score on the PN Predictor are awarded a maximum of 16 credits in nursing from CWC.

 - Successful completion of NURS 1400 (LPN Transition) will award 2 credits.